How to Make Vegan or Gelatin-Free Gummy Supplements

 4. Depositing the hot mixture into molds and allowing it to set, often with controlled cooling.

-5. Demolding, polishing, and packaging the finished gummies in a way that prevents moisture absorption and sticking.
+5. Demolding, polishing, and packaging the finished gummies to prevent moisture absorption and sticking.

 ← Back to Blog